 IP TAKE: Each of these giving circles has a common affiliation but different regional focuses and grantmaking processes.
 Pick the region you work in and reach out to the contact person listed below for more information about grant opportunities.

-The Women's Fund of North Carolina is a statewide fund held at NCCF with a mission to establish a permanent endowment to improve lives of women and girls in the state.
-Grantmaking priority is given to groups that focus on women’s health issues and strategies to boost leadership skills of girls and women.
-The women’s giving groups listed below are more regionally based.
+The Women's Fund of North Carolina is a statewide fund held at NCCF to establish a permanent endowment to improve lives of women and girls in the state.
+Grantmaking prioritizes groups that focus on women’s health issues and strategies to boost leadership skills of girls and women.

-The Bertie-Hertford Women's Fund is focused on health, education, and human services for programs that relate to the needs of women and children in Bertie and Hertford Counties.
+The Bertie-Hertford Women's Fund focuses on health, education, and human services for programs that support the needs of women and children in Bertie and Hertford Counties.
 Members of this giving fund contribute at least $300 each year and vote for programs that receive annual grants.

 The Cary Women's Giving Network has an annual competitive grants process and targets the Cary community through collective giving.
 It assesses local critical needs on a regular basis to guide its grantmaking.
 Members commit $600 per year for three years to be part of this network.